simply-logical/simply-logical/paper/paper.md

 adapt them into alternative educational resources such as practical training sessions.

+Having used the book for undergraduate and postgraduate teaching for many years, we decided against making major structural changes or adding substantial new material.
+We have, of course, taken the opportunity to include small improvements and corrections, such as using anonymous variables wherever appropriate, and slight punctuation improvements in clauses and queries.
+Other additions include additional examples collected during years of teaching, formatted in clearly identifiable boxes.

 From a technical perspective, the development of the online edition required us to implement a collection of Jupyter Book plugins (that also work with Sphinx) spanning functionality specific to